stuartellis/sve-personal-website/content/articles/task-runner.md

 ### Installing Task with a Script

 The Task project provide a [script for downloading task from GitHub](https://taskfile.dev/installation#install-script).
 You may either fetch this installation script each time, as the documentation describes, or save it.
-To ensure that container image builds are consistent, use a saved copy of the script when you build Docker container images.
+If you build Docker container images that contain a copy of Task, use a saved copy of the script, to ensure that container image builds are consistent.

 To save the installation script: